• Skip to primary navigation

 The horn I made here was painted in gold dust.
 I have also shared below how choosing the right colored fondant helps when working with gold paint.

-• Wood skewers - This is a food-grade skewer.
-It is used to support the horn so that it remains straight and securely attached to the cake.
+• Wood skewers - These are used to support the horn so that it remains straight and securely attached to the cake.

-• Edible gold dust & lemon extract - Since I wanted the unicorn horn to be gold in color, I painted it with a mixture of edible gold paint and lemon extract.
+• Edible gold dust & lemon extract - Mix together to form a thick gold paint for the horn.
 You can also airbrush the fondant horn in gold or use edible gold sprays.
 All will give the same effect to the horn.

-• Cake decorating brush - Again, this was a food-grade brush.
+• Cake decorating brush - Use a food-grade brush.
 I used it to paint the gold dust onto the horn.
 This is not required if you choose to airbrush the horn or spray paint it.

 • Needle scriber tool or toothpick.